 • Label/Attribute/Field-Specific Sections: Detail unique rules with examples for each label/attribute/field.

-• Adding Examples: Separate well-labeled and poorly-labeled examples, highlighting differences.
+• Adding Examples: Additional well-labeled and poorly-labeled examples, highlighting differences.

 Source: Scale AI